-The teams measured the brightnesses of the lensed supernovae and compared them to the explosion's intrinsic brightness to calculate how much the exploding star was magnified due to gravitational lensing.
+The teams measured the brightnesses of the lensed supernovae and compared them to the explosion's intrinsic brightness to calculate how much brighter the exploding stars' were made due to gravitational lensing.
 One supernova in particular stood out, appearing to be about twice as bright as would have been expected if not for the cluster's magnification power.

 The three supernovae were discovered in the CLASH survey, which used Hubble to probe the distribution of dark matter in 25 galaxy clusters.
 Two of the supernovae were found in 2012; the other in 2010 to 2011.

 To perform their analyses, both teams used Hubble observations alongside observations from both space and ground-based telescopes to provide independent estimates of the distances to these exploding stars .

 In some cases the observations allowed direct confirmation of a Type Ia pedigree.
 In other cases the supernova spectrum was weak or overwhelmed by the light of its parent galaxy.
 In those cases the brightening and fading behaviour of the supernovae in different colours was used to help establish the supernova type.